-Here’s everything you need to know to set up and optimize your Google Business Profile.
+Here’s everything you need to know to set up and optimise your Google Business Profile.

 What is a Google Business Profile?